emqx/cloud-docs/en_US/data_integration/rocketmq.md

 The data integration with RocketMQ brings the following features and advantages to your business:

-- **Reliable IoT Data Message Delivery**: EMQX Cloud can reliably batch and send MQTT messages to RocketMQ, enabling the integration of IoT devices with RocketMQ and application systems.
+- **Reliable IoT Data Message Delivery**: EMQX Platform can reliably batch and send MQTT messages to RocketMQ, enabling the integration of IoT devices with RocketMQ and application systems.
-- **MQTT Message Transformation**: Using the rule engine, EMQX Cloud can filter and transform MQTT messages.
+- **MQTT Message Transformation**: Using the rule engine, the EMQX Platform can filter and transform MQTT messages.
 Messages can undergo data extraction, filtering, enrichment, and transformation before being sent to RocketMQ.
-- **Cloud-Native Elastic Scaling**: EMQX Cloud and RocketMQ are both applications built on cloud-native architecture, offering friendly Kubernetes (K8s) support and integration with the cloud-native ecosystem.
+- **Cloud-Native Elastic Scaling**: EMQX Platform and RocketMQ are both applications built on cloud-native architecture, offering friendly Kubernetes (K8s) support and integration with the cloud-native ecosystem.
 They can infinitely and elastically scale to accommodate the rapid development of business needs.
 - **Flexible Topic Mapping**: RocketMQ data integration supports flexible mapping of MQTT topics to RocketMQ topics, allowing easy configuration of keys (Key) and values (Value) for data in RocketMQ messages.
 - **Processing Capabilities in High-Throughput Scenarios**: RocketMQ data integration supports both synchronous and asynchronous write modes, allowing for a flexible balance between latency and throughput according to different scenarios.